ShreyNav/bot/README.md

 ### Slack API

-After deploying via serverless you will need to give the Slack events subscription API the slackEvent URL.
+After deploying via serverless you will need to give your Slack Apps' Event Subscriptions settings page the slackEvent URL.
 It will look something like this:

 `https://4dbi5xxxx2.execute-api.us-east-1.amazonaws.com/dev/slackEvent`